Oh, dear...

 Fighting in slo-mo?

 The gameplay is a lot slower, so gone is that instant enjoyment of mass killing we love.
-The thrill has been replaced with a more sedate exploration that happens to have some killing.
-That's how it feels to me because the frenzied feel has gone.
+The thrill has been replaced with a more sedate exploration that happens to include killing.
+That's how it feels to me; the frenzied action has gone.
 That's made worse thanks to the level design and terrible control mechanics.
-Even walking is a problem.

-The opening levels are littered with objects that need to be walked around.
-That might not sound much of a big deal, but it is.
+Even walking is an issue, as the levels are littered with objects that need to be walked around.
+That might not sound like a big deal, but it is.
 I was sick & tired of getting stuck on the scenery.
-This also applies to your weapons which are often blocked so can't hit their target.
-Heck, even the ghosts suffered from this problem!
+This applies to your weapons, which are often blocked when trying to hit a target.
+Heck, even the ghosts suffer from this problem!

 Surely, it's not all bad?
-Well, no, but let's view one final screenshot before my judgment...
+No, but let's view one final screenshot before my judgment...

 The CryptO'pinion?

-Gauntlet 3 was programmed by Bill Barna of Software Creations and I wonder if his job was to rush through a quick and nasty Amiga port?
-It certainly feels like it.
-This is very disappointing when you consider this is the same company that proudly gave us classics like Bubble Bobble, Ghouls & Ghosts and Bionic Commando!
+Gauntlet 3 was programmed by Bill Barna of Software Creations, and I wonder if his job was to rush through a nasty Amiga port.
+It certainly feels that way.
+This is very disappointing given the company’s history of producing classics like Bubble Bobble, Ghouls & Ghosts, and Bionic Commando.
 What went wrong?

-Forgetting that it's supposed to be the third in the series, it's actually an enjoyable game in its own right.
-I enjoyed exploring the different lands and going through the motions of kill, kill, kill.
-It's pretty good ignoring the problematic controls.
-However, it fails big time as a "Gauntlet" game and can only redeem itself in co-op with a friend.
+Ignoring that it's supposed to be the third in the series, this is actually enjoyable in its own right.
+I liked exploring the various lands and killing everything in sight.
+While the controls are somewhat problematic, it’s still a decent game.
+However, it falls short as a "Gauntlet" game and only redeems itself in co-op with a friend.

 Downloads for floppy disk and hard drive.

-Update: I have contacted Peter Putnik (8BitChip) to ask about a hard drive version that supports faster Atari computers.
+Update: A GLIMMER OF HOPE?Update: I have contacted Peter Putnik (8BitChip) to ask about a hard drive version that supports faster Atari computers.
 Once again he worked his magic and I've been enjoying Gauntlet 3 on my 16MHz Atari STe and yes, I said the word with enjoy in it!!

-Sure, it isn't perfect but, if you have a faster computer, then this update will help to eliminate some of the problems, especially with the unresponsive controls.
-And that's big news!!
+Sure, it still isn't perfect but, if you have a faster computer, then this update will help to eliminate some problems, especially with the unresponsive controls.

 No comments: